A Trip Into the Labyrinth

 Alice has heard from a friend that doing phyiscal therapy and Pilates at Sakash Health and Wellness has helped a lot and she is wondering if it can help her.
 She states that her pain first began off and on in her right hip almost three years ago.
 It was very mild at the onset and she can’t remember anything specific that started it.
 At the time she didn’t want to make a big deal out of it and thought it would go away so she didn’t do anything about it.
 This pattern continued for one year until one day the pain became constant and she was no longer having painfree moments.
 She’s not exactly sure when that happened but it did.
 Once this started she was having difficulty sleeping and it was waking her at night.
 She noticed that going up and down stairs was painful and harder and that her walking was different as well.
 Overall her activity level had gradually decreased because of it.

-later.
+Alice decided to talk with her primary care doctor about it at her next wellness check which was 3 months later.
 Her doctor decided it was best to get an x-ray.
 The x-ray showed mild arthritis in the hip but nothing that warranted concern.
 The doctor referred her to a specialist and told her to initiate physical therapy.
 She was able to get into physical therapy two weeks later and was prescribed a plan of care lasting 2x/week for 8 weeks.
 Alice reports that the physical therapy did seem to help a little but at 8 weeks her insurance benefits were exhausted and she was given a home program to do on her own.
 Alice admits that she did not keep up with her home program once she was discharged.

-that when she saw them she seemed to feel better initially.
+Alice finally saw the specialist a little while after her physical therapy ended.
+She was told that the pain might be coming from her back and an MRI was ordered.
+The MRI showed spondylolisthesis and degenerative disc disease and the specialist recommended that she get a series of injections.
+Epidural steroid injections (ESIs) are a common treatment option for many forms of lower back pain and leg pain.
+This involves injecting a local anesthetic and a steroid medication directly into the epidural space that surrounds the spinal cord and nerve roots.
+Alice didn’t want to do this so she decided to seek alternative treatments and initiated care with a chiropractor and a massage therapist.
+She admits that when she saw them she seemed to feel better initially.
 However, as the weeks passed the improvement never seemed to hold and her pain would always return.
 Alice tried this for 6 months because it kind of helped and she could kind of get by doing what she needed to do.
 Eventually the pain began worsening and became intolerable.
 Alice decided to try the injections as she didn’t have any other options.
 The injections worked to reduce her pain for a short time period and then she was back to where she was, if not worse.
 The specialist next recommended an ablation.
 Radiofrequency ablation is a procedure that uses heat from high-energy electromagnetic waves to destroy nerves that carry pain impulses.
 This procedure is often the next treatment option for people who have already tried therapeutic injections and found that they only provided temporary relief.
 For Alice, the ablation did nothing.

 Alice is in more pain now, she can’t stand up straight, she really can’t stand long, and she can’t tolerate walking which is what everyone tells her she should be doing.
 She can’t even tolerate the exercises she used to do in physical therapy.
 She has put on weight and she is concerned that this is the way that she will have to live long term.